rohan2248/movie-app-assignment/README.md

 hardcoded list, and the wishlist keeps working off its local snapshot table — an empty grid looks like a bug, so the server says exactly what's wrong instead.

-The root `.env.example` is almost never needed: the app derives the API host from the Expo dev server's own address (`Constants.expoConfig.hostUri`), which is what makes a physical device on Expo Go work with zero configuration.
-Only set `EXPO_PUBLIC_API_URL` if the API runs somewhere else.
+The root `.env.example` is almost never needed for local dev: the app derives the API host from the Expo dev server's own address (`Constants.expoConfig.hostUri`), which is what makes a physical device on Expo Go work with zero configuration.
+Only set `EXPO_PUBLIC_API_URL` if the API runs somewhere else (like the hosted instance above).

 ```bash
 npm run dev